-Rupert Murdoch knew Fox News hosts endorsed false election fraud claims, depositions shows
+Murdoch knew Fox News hosts endorsed false election-fraud claims, depositions show

 The stunning revelations based on deposition testimony were in a brief filed Monday in Delaware State Court by Dominion Voting Systems, the latest salvo in the company’s $1.6 billion defamation suit against the conservative news network.

-In his deposition, Murdoch acknowledged that he had the power to keep Trump lawyers Rudy Giuliani and Sidney Powell from appearing on Fox News where they spread misinformation about election fraud and falsely accused Dominion of using its machines to manipulate votes.
+In his deposition, Murdoch, the Fox Corp. chairman, acknowledged that he had the power to keep Trump lawyers Rudy Giuliani and Sidney Powell from appearing on Fox News, where they spread misinformation about election fraud and falsely accused Dominion of using its machines to manipulate votes.
 But he chose not to exercise that power, even though behind the scenes he and others were aware that Trump’s legal team was spreading lies and even questioned their sanity, according to the deposition.

-When asked as to whether he could have said to Fox News Media Chief Executive Suzanne Scott and the network’s hosts “Stop putting Rudy Giuliani on the air,” Murdoch replied, “I could have.
+When asked as to whether he could have said to Fox News Media Chief Executive Suzanne Scott and the network’s hosts, “Stop putting Rudy Giuliani on the air,” Murdoch replied, “I could have.
 But I didn’t.”

 Fox News has maintained that its coverage and commentary of Trump’s false allegations were newsworthy and therefore protected under the First Amendment.